autoSteve/ha-solcast-solar/README.md

 v4.4.6

-* Fix: Auto-dampen, ignore generation days with a small number of history samples @autoSteve
+* Fix: Auto-dampen, ignore generation days with a small number of history samples by @autoSteve
+* Fix: Restrict auto-dampen modelling to 14 days (it was up to generation history) by @autoSteve

 Full Changelog: https://github.com/BJReplay/ha-solcast-solar/compare/v4.4.5...v4.4.6